 Students needing extensions should work closely with their advisors in completing the “Request for Extension of Time to Complete Degree Requirements” form available at http://education.msu.edu/academics/graduate-forms.asp#guidance-committee.
 In order to gain an extension, the student and advisor must make a strong case that the student is making progress toward completion of the degree and enclose a detailed schedule that demonstrates the steps to be taken to reach completion.
 The completed and signed time extension form should be submitted to the Graduate Programs Assistant.

 Students should also keep in mind that graduate student assistantships are provided for five consecutive years, and that the clock for assistantships and graduate study doesn’t stop unless there is an approved medical leave and the student then petitions to have an extension.

 Research on MSU Teacher Preparation Programs

-Teacher Education should make early proposals to the Department for approval.
+All persons contemplating research on teacher preparation programs in the Department of Teacher Education should make early proposals to the Department for approval.
 In order to apply for approval:

 - Download the application form

 - Fill out the application